COARSE AND CARP SYNDICATE IN KENT

 Leroy Swan’s first carp from Wingham at 56-14

 Already a lot of 40lb+ carp including 2 different 50s up to 57-10 have been banked, and this is just the tip of the iceberg.
-The 57-10 is a male, and so will be at its heaviest early winter when it’s likely to be 60lbs+.
-What’s more, the 57-10 isn’t the biggest carp in the lake as 3 people have seen a bigger mirror at close range.
+The 57-10 is a male, and so will be at its heaviest early winter when it’s likely to be well over 60lbs.
+What’s more, the 57-10 isn’t the biggest carp in the lake as 4 people have seen an even bigger mirror at close range.
 Indeed, one syndicate member became besotted with it!

 These high growth rates are a direct result of the very low fishing pressure.
 This is the key difference between Wingham and other waters.

 For the latest news and the progress since January 2000 from both syndicates click here

 The tench now average just under 8 1/2 lbs (and that includes both males and autumn fish!), with multiple catches of 9lbers not being uncommon.
 Indeed, no less than Phil Jackson, the Chairman of the Tenchfishers says that if he had to catch a nine-pounder to save his life he’d chose to fish at Wingham!
 We’ve also had some big bags with up to 66 tench in a 3 day session.